mendix/docs/content/en/docs/refguide/modeling/domain-model/entities/_index.md

 {{< figure src="/attachments/refguide/modeling/domain-model/entities/type-of-entities.jpg" >}}

 {{% alert color="info" %}}
 You can also use data sources from other applications in your app through the [Integration pane](/refguide/integration-pane/).
 These data sources are represented in the domain model as *external entities* which are displayed as purple entity containers in the domain model.

+Data structures from other sources that have been imported through the Integration pane that cannot be retrieved are represented as *non-readable external entities* and behave similarly to non-persistable entities.
+Like non-persistable entities, these are displayed as yellow entity containers.

 For further information see [External Entities](/refguide/external-entities/).
 {{% /alert %}}